infobliss/Glam2Commons-Report/gsoc2017/index.md

 ### The Tool

-The tool is hosted on the Wikimedia Toollabs [here](https://tools.wmflabs.org/glam2commons/).
+The tool is hosted on the Wikimedia Toolforge [here](https://tools.wmflabs.org/glam2commons/).

 ### Source Code